|

 Mantra,' the 'Gayatri Mantra' and others all ultimately focus on the One

+reality.
 In the Hindu tantras the universe is sound.
 The supreme (para) brings forth

 existence through the Word (Shabda).
 Creation consists of vibrations at various